✓ Allows you to stand longer

 Ergonomics in the workplace is an important consideration for injury prevention and pain management.
 Follow the below guidelines to ensure your workstation setup is optimised.
 An ergonomic workstation setup can help decrease neck, back, hip, shoulder, or wrist pain.

 Your buttocks should be positioned very close to the back of the chair.
 Your knees should not be touching the front of the chair cushion.
-Ensure that there is about a 3-5cm gap between the back of your knees and the front of your chair.
+Ensure that there is about a 3-5 cm gap between the back of your knees and the front of your chair.

 Lower your chair so that your feet rest comfortably on the ground with your knees bent.

-Your arm rests should not interfere with arm movements or limit your ability to sit close to your computer.
+Your armrests should not interfere with arm movements or limit your ability to sit close to your computer.
 Ensure that your armrests are at a height where your forearms can rest naturally with your elbows bent and your shoulders relaxed.

-An “L” configuration is recommended to allow easy access to both computer and open desk space.
+A straight or “L” configuration is recommended to allow easy access to both computer and open desk space.

 There should be no obstruction to the knee swivel space, to ensure that transition between both spaces is easy and fluid.